Search results for

 2. A short, thick USB cable for connecting your phone to the computer.
 The original USB cable that came with the phone is best for this.

-Before you move on to the next steps, double-check that you have everything you need.
-You don’t want to get into the process of installing Android 16 and discover you aren’t fully prepared!
-Once you’re ready, continue on by using either the assisted or manual installation methods below.
+Before you proceed to the next steps, double-check that you have everything you need.
+You don’t want to start installing Android 16 and discover that you aren’t fully prepared!
+Once you’re ready, continue using either the assisted or manual installation methods below.

-Install Android 16 DP2 using the assisted method
+Install Android 16 Beta 4.1 using the assisted method

 FINAL WARNING: This process will unlock your bootloader and completely erase all your phone’s data.